CEOsys/cpg-on-ebm-on-fhir/input/intro-notes/StructureDefinition-guideline-recommendation-intro.md

 {{ resource_inheritance | strip_newlines }}

 #### Recommendation Strength
 The strength of the recommendation is supplied via the [Strength of Recommendation extension](http://hl7.org/fhir/StructureDefinition/cqf-strengthOfRecommendation).
-Valid codes are given in the [Recommendation Strength value set][Recommendation Strength] and are as follows:
+Valid codes are given in the [Recommendation Strength value set][VS Recommendation Strength] and are as follows:

 {% include ValueSet-ceosys-vs-recommendation-strength-expansion.xhtml %}
 {:.grid}